MolotovCherry/TrunkBundler/README.md

         app.js
 ```

+## Final notes
 This builder is also capable of building javascript, typescript, jsx, and tsx code.

-Simply adding the binary post build will still minify your app html/js, you do not need any setup for that to happen.
+Simply adding the binary post build will still minify your app html/js, you do not need any setup for that to happen other than adding the hook to your post build.